 Moving to a new home ranks right up there among life’s super-stressful events.
-For your dog, this may be doubly true.
-New rooms, unfamiliar smells everywhere, a new yard and a neighborhood of new people (and their pets!) can all be very exciting — but also overwhelming — to your pet.
+This also holds true for your dog.
+New rooms, unfamiliar smells, a new yard, and a neighborhood of new people and pets. introducing your dog to a new home can all be very exciting — but also overwhelming.
 While you may have the option of chilling out with a glass of red wine or venting to a friend about your stress, your beloved dog, unfortunately, doesn’t have those options.

 Here are some tips for introducing your dog to a new home:

-As much as you can, remain calm during the weeks that you’re packing up your home.
-Your dog will pick up on your emotions.
-If you can stay organized and collected and pack up over time, your dog will handle the move more easily.
-For more tips on moving with your pet, check out this article.
+Try your best to remain calm during the weeks that you’re packing up your home.
+From gathering packing materials to organizing your moving boxes, there are tons of things to get done.
+If you’re super-stressed your dog will pick up on your emotions and feel uneasy as well.
+If you can stay organized and collected and pack up over time, your dog will feel more at ease during this transition.

 Before you move in, carefully scan the house for potential pet hazards.
-Get small and tall.
-Stoop down to your dog’s level to look for hazards on the floor, and also look up higher, to levels where your dog may be able to climb or jump.
-(Even if your dog isn’t a climber, a new environment may cause stress and lead to unusual behavior.)
+Look high and low.
+Stoop down to your dog’s level to look for hazards on the floor, and also look to levels where your dog may be able to climb or jump.
+Even if your dog isn’t a climber, a new environment may cause stress and lead to unusual behavior.